roop/roop.github.io/_posts/2015-07-21-brents-feeds-and-folders.md

 checking that we really want.

 Also, I think the concept of a feed is more like a struct than a class.
-But there's no way for a value type to confirm to a protocol in Objective-C, so we are forced to make `LocalFeed` a class here.
+But there's no way for a value type to conform to a protocol in Objective-C, so we are forced to make `LocalFeed` a class here.

 ### Let's Swift